 The black jersey was awarded to the last placed rider at the Giro between 1946 and 1951 before it was scrapped, and it’s that symbolic prize it appears Coledan is aiming to win.

-The Italian stopped and waited shortly before the finish line on the summit-finish of Sestriere to wait for Robert Kluge (IAM Cycling), his closest rival in the fight for last place, with a number of spectators catching snaps of the rider relaxing by the advertising hoardings which did the rounds on Twitter over the weekend.
+The Italian stopped and waited shortly before the finish line on the summit-finish of Sestriere to wait for Roger Kluge (IAM Cycling), his closest rival in the fight for last place, with a number of spectators catching snaps of the rider relaxing by the advertising hoardings which did the rounds on Twitter over the weekend.

 Coledan rolled in just before time-cut on the 20th stage won by Fabio Aru (Astana).